davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

   - Split the tweet up into an array of substrings, using whitespace as your delimiter.
 Step through every term in the tweet and update the counts required for `toString()` (see code example).

   - When you come across a `#hashtag`, you need to update the *history* as follows.
-First, the history should not contain any duplicates (i.e., every time you come across one, you need to see whether it already exists in your ArrayList, and add it in only if it's new!).
+First, the history should not contain any duplicates (i.e., every time you come across one, you need to see whether it already exists in your `ArrayList`, and add it in only if it's never been seen!).
 You should ignore case, so if `#ups` is in the history, then `#UPS` should not be added.
+Finally, any new hashtag should be added in **alphabetical order** into the list.

+    - This is a reminder that ArrayLists has two `add(..)` methods.
+One that always adds a new element to the tail of the list, and one that lets you add an element to an arbitrary location.

 - Write a method called `toString()` that will return a string containing the number of tweets, number of hashtags, number of mentions, and the number of terms processed (hashtags and mentions also count as terms).
 Additionally, you should report the number of characters (which includes spaces) and the average number of characters per tweet.
 Lastly, it reports the history of observed `#hashtag`s.
 You must print in this format: each #hashtag must be separated by a space and printed on the same line.
 This method should print `(no hashtags found)` if none has been observed.
 For instance, when you print what this method returns, you might get something that looks like the following: